- The Akhmad Kadyrov Mosque

 Among the oldest objects of the Koban culture, the architecture of the towers is very peculiar.
 Having four tiers, they are about 12 metres high.
 Built into a rock vault, the stone canopy of the rock works as the roof.
 They also have three walls where the rock serves as the fourth.

-- Moscow has the largest number of millionaires of per capita than anyplace else in the world.
-Russia’s capital flaunts more money tycoon occupants than some other city in the world – 79 to be accurate, as per Forbes.
+- According to research carried out by UK Lender Payday Pixie, Moscow has the largest number of millionaires of per capita than anyplace else in the world.
+Russia’s capital flaunts more money tycoon residents than any other city in the world – 79 to be accurate.
+As per Forbes, this dwarfs that of the “billionaires playground” of Monaco that boasts more millionaires per square metre than anywhere else in the world.

 - Moscow has the third busiest metro in the world.
 Beating the rundown of the world’s busiest metros at number three, simply behind Toyko and Seoul, there are 12 lines and in excess of 6 million individuals ride the Moscow Metro day by day.